Effective: 2009

 Unified to a Unified State

-Submit one Transfer Request with BOTH the parole case & subsequent probation case.
-Note: Supervision dates for each case are saved independently within ICOTS.
+Submit one Transfer Request that includes both the parole case and the subsequent probation case.

 Unified to a Bifurcated State

-Bifurcated to Unified State
+Bifurcated to a Unified State

-Bifurcated to Bifurcated State
+Bifurcated to a Bifurcated State

 QUICK TIP